nestauk/eurito_indicators/ds/outputs/reports/final_report.md

 For this reason, we focus the validation exercise on principles 7, 8, 11, 12, 13, 14 and  15, checking the degree of compliance of EURITO's indicators and their production with the relevant principles Deliverable

-[To_add deliverable number] provides a detailed rationale for EURITO's scores against relevant principles, which we also summarise here (see [tbl:val_assm]).
+Deliverables 4.1 and 4.4 provide a detailed rationale for considering particular principles and for the project scores against them (see [tbl:val_assm]).
+We summarise here.

 In overall terms, we conclude that the degree of compliance of the EURITO project with the QAF-ESS principles of statistical output is medium-high.
 The justification for this score is that: